-Due regard must be accorded to the vast and profound differences in, size, scale and expertise, amongst real estate agents.
+Due regard must be accorded to the vast and profound differences in, size, scale and expertise, amongst accountancy firms.
 As a result, consideration must be given to these factors when creating a reasonable risk-based approach and the resources that can be reasonably allocated to implement and manage it.
-For example, a sole realtor would not be expected to devote an equivalent level of resources as a large real estate business; rather, the sole realtor would be expected to develop appropriate systems and controls and a risk-based approach proportionate to the scope and nature of the practitioner's practice.
+For example, a sole practitioner accountant would not be expected to devote an equivalent level of resources as a large practice firm; rather, the sole practitioner would be expected to develop appropriate systems and controls and a risk-based approach proportionate to the scope and nature of the practice.

-A significant factor to consider is whether the client and proposed work would be unusual, risky or suspicious for the particular real estate agent.
-This factor must always be considered in the context of the realtor's type of business.
-A realtor's risk-based approach methodology may thus take into account risk variables specific to a particular client or type of work.
-Consistent with the risk-based approach and the concept of proportionality, the presence of one or more of these variables may cause a realtor to conclude that either enhanced due diligence and monitoring is warranted, or conversely that normal CDD and monitoring can be reduced, modified or simplified.
+A significant factor to consider is whether the client and proposed work would be unusual, risky or suspicious for the particular firm.
+This factor must always be considered in the context of the type of business.
+A risk-based approach methodology may thus take into account risk variables specific to a particular client or type of work.
+Consistent with the risk-based approach and the concept of proportionality, the presence of one or more of these variables may cause an accountant to conclude that either enhanced due diligence and monitoring is warranted, or conversely that normal CDD and monitoring can be reduced, modified or simplified.
 These variables may increase or decrease the perceived risk posed by a particular client or type of work and may include: